Last Updated on

 To get from place to place in Slovenia, there’s no better way to travel than by renting a car at the airport and embarking on a Slovenian road trip.
 I rented a car both times I visited Slovenia and didn’t regret it, as most of the main things to do in nature aren’t really accessible except by private vehicle, or on a day tour from Ljubljana.
 Most attractions within Slovenia are less than one hour from each other (it’s a small country), and the roads are in very good condition.

-Top 5 Things to Do Outdoors in Slovenia
+Top 5 Outdoor Attractions in Slovenia

 1. Lake Bled

 Some may disagree, but I would argue that Lake Bled should be the first stop on any Slovenian itinerary.
 Despite being the #1 tourist area (aside from Ljubljana) in the country, Lake Bled is quite possibly one of the most beautiful places in all of Europe (and maybe the world).
 It’s located on the edge of Slovenia’s only national park: Triglav National Park.

 You may have seen photos of Lake Bled floating around the internet: It’s a small lake surrounded by the Julian Alps, with a small island housing a charming church steeple in the middle.
 Next to the lake is an old castle sitting atop a steep cliff, and a small town with hotels, restaurants, and shops below.

 Located just 45 minutes from downtown Ljubljana, you can definitely visit Bled on a day trip, but I’d recommend spending a couple days there to truly enjoy it.
 While most tourists typically limit themselves to the lake’s perimeter path and the boat rentals on the lake that lead up to the church, there are so many more things to do in Bled.
 A few of the activities I’d recommend escaping the main tourist areas include:

 - Driving to the nearby Vintgar Gorge, where you can see beautiful, turquoise water pools surrounded by stark rock formations.